jfgeisler/phase-portrait-pipeline/README.md

         - seperate channels multiplied with the mask.
 For intensity measurements in *channels*
         - All channels and the mask merged in one file, where channel one is the simple segmentation in *merged*
 - results
-    - results of the supplied files can be found here.
+    - Results of the supplied files can be found here.
 For the TrackMate script the output is a txt file with .
 If you want other measures, too, the easiest point of adaptation is [regionprops.](https://scikit-image.org/docs/dev/api/skimage.measure.html#skimage.measure.regionprops).
 From the available attributes you can choose freely.
     - Phase portraits are stored in this folder, too.